 We keep going with words that aren’t in the book and use sound only to decide on the spelling.
 You do need to point out that this isn’t a rule (double, treble etc) and that it only works with two syllable words (impossible, responsible etc).

-During this exercise, a student might naturally bring up long and short vowels and we’ll go with that.
+During this exercise, a student might naturally bring up long and short vowels and we’ll go with that as long as they’re consistently correct.
 If they don’t, I just keep getting them to say the sounds as they’re writing and the pattern becomes evident.